Bigsby/Xamarin.Forms.OAuth/README.md

 # Future Features
 These are the features that will be impleneted next:
-* Implement more providers:
+* Implement more providers (feel free to suggest):
-  * Salesforce
   * Atlassian products (JIRA, Bamboo, Bitbucket)
   * Skype for Business
   * Microsft Graph